SandroWissmann/Quiz/README.md

 ## Loading the database

-* If you want to try out the app you can copy from the folder `Quiz/databases` the file `quiz.db` to your desktop.
+* If you want to try out the app, you can copy from the folder `Quiz/databases` the file `quiz.db` to your desktop.
 Currently the database gets always loaded on startup from the desktop.
-If there is none a new empy database is created which needs to be filled with questions via the app to play the quiz.
+If there is none, a new empty database is created, which needs to be filled with questions via the app to play the quiz.

 ## Dependencies for Running Locally